September 18, 2019

 The most frequently asked question any calligrapher gets to their DMs is a frantic “what pen is this???”.
 There are so many tools and brush pens out there, so here’s a round-up of the supplies that I always have stocked in my home studio.
-You’ll also get most of them in your free workshop starter kit!
+You’ll also get a free starter kit at my in-person beginner workshops!

 Disclaimer: This supply list includes affiliate links, meaning that your purchase may result in a few cents in payment to me, to support creating further resources like this one.
 Thanks a million!
 That being said, I will never suggest supplies that I do not personally use and fully recommend.

 The Small-Tipped Brush Pen

 I always recommend starting with a small-tipped brush pen when learning on your own, at a workshop or while using my Modern Calligraphy Downloadable Worksheets.
 Small-tipped pens are perfect for more traditional calligraphy, place cards, envelope addressing, and more.

 The Tombow Fudenosuke (hard tip) brush pen is one of my favourite brush pen out there.
 It’s the first brush pen I ever used, and it’s great for beginners.
 Because the tip is a little more inflexible than the soft tip or other brush pens, it’s a lot easier to control for someone who is new to calligraphy, and it also can create really beautiful thin strokes that are similar to the dip pen calligraphy style.

 Another great option for a small-tipped pen with arguably a much more pleasing and smoother glide, is the Pentel Sign Pen.
 Less rigid, and with a “juicy”‘ finish, this is one of my go-to pens at the moment.